 - Use a drying microfiber towel and soak it to the convertible top.
 That way, it’ll collect most of the water from there.
 After that, leave the convertible top for another hour or two to dry completely.

 When I’m waterproofing convertible tops, I like to leave them overnight, and it’s the best scenario, in my opinion.
 That way, I’m 100% sure that the fabric is dry enough to apply a waterproof protectant.

-Now that everything is cleaned and dried, it’s time to apply a product that’ll give your convertible top fabric hydrophobic properties – make it waterproof, but also protect it from other external elements such as Sun’s UV rays.
+Now that everything is cleaned and dried, it’s time to apply a product that’ll give your convertible top fabric hydrophobic properties – make it waterproof but also protect it from other external elements such as the Sun’s UV rays.

 There are tons of products on the market, but this one worked best for me and thousands of other people.
 Just check the reviews, and everything will be self-explanatory.